 With some of the best beaches and surf in the world, there are countless bucket list experiences and fun things to do on Oahu.
 This island paradise is one of my favorite places in the world!
-I lived on Oahu for three years, exploring the best hikes and beaches on the island, and I created this guide to help you plan your dream trip to Oahu.
+I lived on Oahu for three years, exploring the best hikes and beaches on the island, and I created this guide to help you plan your own tour for your dream trip to Oahu, Hawaii.

 - Spend time climbing mountains.

 - Explore some of the best hikes in Hawaii.

 - Swim with turtles and visit some of the best beaches in the world.

 - Eat local food.